RamonHossein/validate_zipcode/README.md

 Just use as any other validator passing the country:

-ValidateZipcode expects the model to have an attribute called country to contain the country identification.
+ValidateZipcode expects the model has an attribute called country to contain the country identification.

 ```ruby
 class Address < ActiveRecord::Base